A TOUCH OF CLASSICAL PLUS, INC

 LESSON & STUDIO FEES and DISCOUNTS

-- If paying for the full semester, receive $20 off total.
+- If you wish to pay for the full year, take $75 off the total.

-- If your lesson falls on a holiday, a make-up lesson will be scheduled for that week
+- If your lesson falls on a Studio-scheduled holiday, a make-up lesson will be scheduled for that month

 - Family Discount.
-For families with multiple children, there is a family discount of $5 per student.
-The family discount (if applicable) can be applied on top of the MusicLink scholarship.
+For families with multiple children, there is a family discount of 10 percent per additional student(s).
+No family discounts are given for Musiclink students.

-- New students are scheduled on a first-come, first-serve basis.
+- Students are scheduled on a first-come, first-serve basis.
 Lesson times are not kept if payment has not been made.

 - Lesson time slots for current students who take a term of study off but wish to resume in the future may not be guaranteed their previous time slot.